***COMING JULY 2026***

 Over the years, I have raised quail, rabbits, ducks, chickens, and pigs here on the farm.
 I currently have chickens and cats and have leaned into supporting other locals for my meat sources, freeing up time for backcountry adventures, skill-development, creative ventures, and my own journey of motherhood.

-I maintain active certifications in First Aid and CPR, am enrolled in the Central Background Registry, and continually educate myself on the latest research in childhood development to bring the best and most intentional care possible to the little ones in my community.
+I maintain active certifications in First Aid and CPR and am enrolled in the Central Background Registry.
+I’m a member of a Focused Child Care Network and I continually educate myself and attend trainings on the latest research in childhood development to bring the best and most intentional care possible to the little ones in my community.

-There will typically be 6 children in the group per day.
+There will typically 6 children in the group per day in the preschool program.

 *Tuition includes high-quality, nutritious snacks and lunches, as well as the cost of materials used for educational activities and art projects.